-Once CONEXIS receives your claim form and documentation, they will reimburse you via check or direct deposit.
-(To set up direct deposit, log in to your account at mybenefits.conexis.com.)
-Usually, CONEXIS will process your claim within three business days.
-CONEXIS has the authority to deny a claim that is not consistent with the terms of the plan; for example, if the claim if for an ineligible expense or if the claim is submitted after the deadline.
+Once Discovery Benefits receives your completed claim and required documentation, they will reimburse you via check or direct deposit.
+(To set up direct deposit, log in to your account at uc-fsa.com.)
+Discovery Benefits will process your claim within three business days.
+Discovery Benefits has the authority to deny a claim that is not consistent with the terms of the plan; for example, if the claim is for an ineligible expense or if the claim is submitted after the deadline.